-As you can see, as the process of showing the proof of financial ability and willingness to support is the same either way, we have called this process sponsoring the visitors visa and that is the terminology that is being widely used.
-It does not matter whether you call these documents ‘sponsor documents’ or ‘financial help to the visitor’ or ‘provide financial support’ or anything else, it is the same in any case.
+Since the process of showing proof of financial ability and willingness to support is the same either way, we have called this process sponsoring the visitors visa and that is the terminology that is being widely used.
+It does not matter whether you call these documents ‘sponsor documents’, ‘financial help to the visitor’, ‘provide financial support’, or anything else, it is the same in any case.

-Because the name or any other information of such helper/support is not written anywhere on the visa stamp and as there is no petition and as it is not required for every visitor to find such a supporter or helper (in case they can support themselves), some people claim that visitors visa can’t be sponsored, which is not entirely correct.
+Because the name or any other information of such a helper/support is not written anywhere on the visa stamp, there is no petition, and as it is not required for every visitor to find such a supporter or helper (in case they can support themselves), some people claim that a visitors visa can’t be sponsored, which is not entirely correct.
 Of course, it is very well understood that if the visitors can show that they can financially take care of the trip themselves, it is always better to do so, as being financially well-off can be one of the ties to the home country.
-However, that is not an absolute requirement that they must always do so and that if they are unable to do so, they can’t get visitors visa.
+However, that is not an absolute requirement that they must always do so, and that if they are unable to do so, they can’t get a visitors visa.

 Visa vs Trip

 To put in other words, ‘Visa’ is not sponsored, but ‘trip’ is sponsored, if that makes any of the doubters more comfortable.
 Anybody can pay for the expenses.
-In fact, there are three distinct questions in DS-160 Form: contact person in the U.S., who are you visiting and who is paying for your trip.
-They all can be different (although better to have first and second the same).
-The person you are visiting (who is a sponsor) should be in legal status in the U.S. and that does not mean having valid Visa, but valid I-94 or have a green card or be U.S. citizen.
-Questions in DS-160 alone are enough proof that others can pay for the trip expenses of the visitors, if they themselves are unable to do so.
+In fact, there are three distinct questions in DS-160 Form: contact person in the U.S., who are you visiting, and who is paying for your trip.
+They can all be different (although it is better to have the first and second person as the same).
+The person you are visiting (who is a sponsor) should be of legal status in the U.S. and that does not mean having a valid Visa, but a valid I-94, green card, or a U.S. citizenship.
+Questions in the DS-160 alone are enough proof that others can pay for the trip expenses of the visitors, if they themselves are unable to do so.
 If it were not allowed, there would be no such questions in the first place.

-It is also possible where availability of funds was provided by one relative in the Visa application and subsequent trips (using the same Visa) are funded by a different relative.
-The first relative may even not be in the U.S. anymore.
+It is also possible to have the funds provided by one relative in the Visa application and subsequent trips (using the same Visa) are funded by a different relative.
+The first relative may not even be in the U.S. anymore.

 Matter of Interpretation or Intent